-- Governmental funds revenues and other financing sources decreased to \$18.8 million from \$19.1 million.
-Expenditures decreased to \$18.8 million from \$19.7 million.
-The large decrease in expenditures was due to decreases in operating expenditures due to reductions in the student count and cost control measures. - General Fund revenues were \$10.2 million, \$15 thousand greater than General Fund expenditures and other financing sources (uses). - State Aid Foundation allowance increased by \$240 per student to \$7,871. - The District's fall student count decreased to 744 pupils, a decrease of 42 students over last year. - The District participates in the School Bond Loan Fund (SBLF) and the School Loan Revolving Fund (SLRF), which allows districts to maintain level debt millages throughout the life of a bond issue.
+- ➤ Governmental funds revenues and other financing sources increased to \$36.2 million from \$18.8 million.
+Expenditures increased to \$36.1 million from \$18.8 million.
+The large increase in expenditures was due to the refunding of a portion of the school bond loan fund and the school loan revolving fund with the issuance of refunding bonds in the current year. - ➤ General Fund revenues were \$9.8 million, \$57 thousand less than General Fund expenditures and other financing sources (uses). - > State Aid Foundation allowance increased by \$240 per student to \$8,111. - ➤ The District's fall student count decreased to 697 pupils, a decrease of 48 students over last year. - > The District participates in the School Bond Loan Fund (SBLF) and the School Loan Revolving Fund (SLRF), which allows districts to maintain level debt millages throughout the life of a bond issue.
 This feature of the SBLF and SLRF can, however, create a net deficit in the district-wide financial statements in the short term, with future debt millages restoring the net position of the District once the bonded debt is reduced.
-The District issued bonds to pay down this debt during the previous fiscal year.
+The District issued bonds to pay down this debt during the current fiscal year.